Administration

 Departmental Language Requirements

-Students in all fields except Ancient Archaeology and East Asian must satisfy the department's language requirements by passing a reading proficiency exam as soon as possible after enrolling, taking at least one exam early in their first term, and completing all language requirements before taking the general examination.
+Students in all fields except Ancient and East Asian must satisfy the department’s language requirements by passing language exams to demonstrate reading proficiency in two modern languages other than English as soon as possible after enrolling.
+(Information about language requirements for the Ancient and East Asian fields can be found below.)

-The language requirements are two modern languages (excluding English) necessary for reading the secondary literature in your subfield.
-These languages must be approved by your adviser.
-It is also expected that graduate students will be competent in all languages necessary for their dissertation research.
-For this reason, it is typical that students will demonstrate competency in one or more languages beyond the two required languages.
+It is expected that graduate students will be competent in all languages necessary for their dissertation research.
+For this reason, many students demonstrate competency in one or more languages beyond the two required languages.

-Students in the Ancient Archaeology program will take a total of 15 courses, which shall include:
+Students in the Ancient Art and Archaeology program will take a total of 15 courses, which shall include:

 - ART 502 (a no-credit course); ART 500; and, ideally, one non-Western course.